-What would you do if you knew moderately drinking alcohol over the course of your lifetime would double your risk of getting cancer?
+What would you do if you knew that moderately drinking alcohol over the course of your lifetime would double your risk of getting cancer?
 Would you stop drinking right now or try to moderate how much you drank each day?
-Researchers from the Cancer Council of Victoria and the University of Melbourne recently released a study that demonstrates a direct link between lifelong moderate alcohol consumption and increased risks of cancers such as mouth and throat cancer.
+Researchers from the Cancer Council of Victoria and the University of Melbourne recently released a study that demonstrates a direct link between lifelong moderate alcohol consumption and increased risk of cancers such as mouth and throat cancer.

 The High Risk of Moderate Drinking